octo-technology/OpenTezos/docs/explorer/how-to-use-a-block-explorer.md

 1. a raffle smart contract, using a _big map_
 2. a raffle smart contract, using a _map_

 The current testnet at the time of writing is _Edonet_.
-The account used for deployment is defined in the _truffle_ config (refer to the [How to build a Dapp module](/dapp) for more info).
+The account used for deployment is defined in the _truffle_ config (refer to the [Build a Dapp module](/dapp) for more info).

 To setup the project, run the following commands: